nickaggarwal/plain-javascript-in-docker/README.md

     1. Build the docker image:
         1.a.
 Go to the project root directory.
         1.b.
 Run the following command(s) in the terminal/command line:
-            - docker build -t cj-js-app .
+            - docker build -t cj-app .

     2. Run the image in a container (Make sure port 4200 is available):
         2.a.
 Run the following command(s) in the terminal/command line:
-            - docker run -i -p4200:4200 cj-js-app
+            - docker run -i -p4200:4200 cj-app
         2.b.
 Check the logs for any errors.

-    3. Go to http://localhost:<port_number>/ in your browser to view it.
+    3. Go to http://localhost:4200 in your browser to view it.

 DOCKER STOP STEPS: